 Does rolling over these trade deals mean that everything will be the same from Day 1?

-Trade arrangements with most of the countries where rollover deals have been agreed will change, and few cover all that they do with the EU.
-Businesses should not assume that a deal being ‘rolled over’ means that there will not be changes.
-For example, the agreement with EEA countries of Norway, Lichtenstein and Iceland is a very basic goods-only agreement, so services firms would see new restrictions such as having to obtain licenses to operate in those markets or obtaining visas to travel there.
+Businesses should not assume that a deal being ‘rolled over’ means that there will not be changes post-Brexit.
+For example, the agreement with the EEA countries of Norway, Lichtenstein and Iceland is a very basic goods-only agreement.
+So services firms would see new restrictions, such as having to obtain licenses to operate in those markets or obtaining visas to travel there.
 With Switzerland, only three of 20 mutual recognition agreements would be transitioned, meaning double testing requirements in many cases.
 And with South Korea, a three-year review clause on rules of origin as well as changes in tariff rate quotas will be applied.

 How can businesses prepare for these changes?

 It would be sensible to analyse exposure to new tariffs on exports and different trade terms around the world.
 Some CBI members have re-routed supply chains to avoid new tariffs.
 Services firms should also look at where new licenses may be required in EU third countries, although in some cases existing licenses are sufficient.
-Finally, keeping up to date with the Department for International Trade’s progress on negotiations would be helpful and the CBI will continue to update members through our no deal guidance.
+Companies will need to check delivery timings for goods in case goods in transit arrive after a change in tariff regimes.
+Finally, keeping up to date with the Department for International Trade’s progress on negotiations would be helpful and the CBI will continue to update members through our UK post-Brexit transition guidance.